AMERICAN RHODODENDRON SOCIETY

 Section G. Other Committees

 Duties of all other committees established by the Board shall be as prescribed by the authority creating them.
-Such duties shall be detailed in the Policies of the Board and be provided to the Editor of the Quarterly for publication to the membership.
+Such duties shall be detailed in the Policies of the Board and be provided to the Editor of the Journal ARS for publication to the membership.

 Section H. Appointment of Committees